karatelabs/karate/examples/ui-test/README.md

 ## Overview
 To point to a specifc version of Karate, edit the `pom.xml`.
 If you are working with the source-code of Karate, follow the [developer guide](https://github.com/intuit/karate/wiki/Developer-Guide).

-You can double-click and view `page-01.html` to see how it works.
+You can view the HTML source of `page-01.html` to see how it works.
 It depends on `karate.js` which is very simple, so you can see how to add any JS (if required) along the same lines.

-The `mock.feature` is a Karate mock.
+The code in [`MockRunner.java`](src/test/java/ui/MockRunner.java) starts a Karate HTTP server.
 Note how it is very simple - but able to serve both HTML and JS.
-If you need to include navigation to a second page, you can easily add a second HTML file and `Scenario`.
-To test the HTML being served manually, you can start the mock-server by running `MockRunner` as a JUnit test, and then opening [`http://localhost:8080/page-01`](http://localhost:8080/page-01) in a browser.
+If you need to include navigation to a second page, you can easily add a second HTML file.
+To manually verify the HTML that will be served, you can start the mock-server by running `MockRunner` as a JUnit test, and then opening [`http://localhost:8080/page-01`](http://localhost:8080/page-01) in a browser.
+And yes, hot-reloading is possible !

 ## Running
-The `test.feature` is a simple [Karate UI test](https://github.com/intuit/karate/tree/master/karate-core), and executing `UiRunner` as a JUnit test will run it.
-You will be able to open the HTML report (look towards the end of the console log) and refresh it after re-running.
+The `test.feature` is a simple [Karate UI test](https://github.com/intuit/karate/tree/master/karate-core) that can be executed by running `UiRunner` as a JUnit test.
+You will be able to open the HTML report (the file-name will appear at the end of the console log) and refresh it when re-running the test.
 For convenience, this test is a `Scenario Outline` - set up so that you can add multiple browser targets or driver implementations.
 This makes it easy to validate cross-browser compatibility.

 ## Debugging
 You should be able to use the [Karate extension for Visual Studio Code](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin) for stepping-through a test for troubleshooting.